hevitq/mern-blogs/README.md

 ## Contribute

 Let people know how they can contribute into your project.
-A [contributing guideline](https://github.com/zulip/zulip-electron/blob/master/CONTRIBUTING.md) will be a big plus.
+A [contributing guideline](https://github.com/hevitq/mern-blogs/blob/master/CONTRIBUTING.md) will be a big plus.

 ## Credits

-Give proper credits.
-This could be a link to any repo which inspired you to build this project, any blog posts or links to people who contributed in this project.
+This project was developed by @hevtiq.

 #### Anything else that seems useful